Fast Change Identification in Multi-Play Bandits and its Applications in Wireless Networks: Introduction

 \section{Introduction}

-Sequential decision making problems in \ac{RL} are popularly formulated using the \ac{MAB} framework, wherein, an agent (or player) selects one or multiple options (or arms) out of a set of arms at each time slot~\cite{slivkins2019introduction, thompson1933likelihood, gittins2011multi, pilarski1, pilarski2}.
-The player performs such an action-selection based on the current estimate or belief of the expected reward of the arms.
+Sequential decision making problems in \ac{RL} are popularly formulated using the \ac{MAB} framework, wherein, an agent (or player) selects one or multiple options (called arms) out of a set of arms at each time slot~\cite{9469216, 9113431, slivkins2019introduction, thompson1933likelihood, gittins2011multi}.
 Each time the player selects an arm or a group of arms, it receives a reward characterized by the reward distribution of the played arm/arms.
+The player performs consecutive action-selections based on its current estimate of the reward (or that of its distribution) of the arms.
 The player updates its belief of the played arms based on the reward received.
 In case the reward distribution of the arms is stationary, several algorithms have been shown to perform optimally~\cite{contal2013parallel}.
 On the contrary, most real-world applications such as \ac{IoT} networks~\cite{uprety2020reinforcement}, wireless communications~\cite{9767545}, computational advertisement~\cite{huh2020advancing}, and portfolio optimization~\cite{ghatak2021kolmogorovsmirnov} are better characterized by non-stationary rewards.
 However, non-stationarity in reward distributions are notoriously difficult to handle analytically.

-To address this, researchers either i) construct passively-adaptive algorithms that are change-point agnostic and work by discounting the impact of past rewards gradually or ii) derive frameworks to actively detect the changes in the environment.
-Among the actively-adaptive algorithms, the state-of-the-art solutions, e.g., \texttt{ADSWITCH} by Auer {\it et al.}~\cite{auer2019adaptively} provide a regret guarantee of $\mathcal{O}\left(\sqrt{KN_CT\log T}\right)$ for a $K$-armed bandit setting experiencing $N_C$ changes in a time-horizon $T$.
+To address non-stationarity, researchers either i) construct passively-adaptive algorithms that are change-point agnostic and work by discounting the impact of past rewards gradually or ii) derive frameworks to actively detect the changes in the environment.
+Among the actively-adaptive algorithms, the state-of-the-art solutions, e.g., \texttt{ADSWITCH} by Auer {\it et al.}~\cite{auer2019adaptively} provide a regret guarantee of $\mathcal{O}\left(\sqrt{KN_{\rm C}T\log T}\right)$ for a $K$-armed bandit setting experiencing $N_{\rm C}$ changes in a time-horizon $T$.
 Recently, researchers have also explored predictive sampling frameworks for tackling non-stationarity~\cite{liu2022nonstationary}.
+There the authors developed an algorithm that deprioritizes investment in acquiring information that will quickly lose relevance.